Sonic Heroes: Reception

 Reviewers were generally divided over the team-based gameplay.
 GameSpy argued it was well-balanced and thought it greatly increased the replay value.
 IGN offered similar praise, praising its easy-to-learn, strategic controls.
 Game Revolution wrote the system added diversity.
 However, IGN also thought it was not as ambitious as expected and did not change the overall experience.
 GameSpot agreed the controls were easy, but considered the large number of teams unnecessary: "no one cares about these peripheral characters...
 People play Sonic games to play as Sonic the Hedgehog".
 1UP found the concept was more repetitive than innovative.
 Eurogamer considered the gameplay original but "boring and obvious" and thought that the controls were clunky and unorthodox.
 While Eurogamer argued Sonic Heroes was not difficult, Game Revolution described it as hard to a fault, exclaiming they "[died] all the time."
+Buchanan wrote that "when you switch away from Sonic and Tails, the game itself kind of stops cold.
+Especially when you play as one of the other three teams that feature ancillary characters from Sonic’s stable as they play through similar levels with slightly different goals."
+Charles Herold of The New York Times wrote that "getting stuck on the fourth level exposed one of the game's major flaws: the levels are fairly static.
+The old 2-D Sonic games always seemed to have several different routes through different landscapes.
+Jump across a chasm, and you could take a mountainside path; miss the jump, and you would run through the valley below.
+You could play these levels repeatedly and rarely take the exact same route.
+But while in Heroes you occasionally come to a fork in the road, you are likely to find yourself running basically the same trail every time you go through a level.
+This is disappointing, and especially surprising considering the team play element.
+With three characters whose different abilities let them overcome different challenges, it would make sense to have dozens of areas per level where the various characters can lead you to different paths.
+But the game too rarely capitalizes on this potential."

 The game was criticized for not addressing the problems of prior Sonic games.
 1UP wrote the problems with the camera and "hit-or-miss lock-on attacks that leave you plunging to your doom" that plagued the Sonic Adventure games were still present in Sonic Heroes and hurt the experience greatly.
 GameSpot said although the camera worked well most of the time, coordination between camera position and character movement caused problems, such that pushing forward may not move the character in the same direction the camera is facing.
 They also wrote that the game suffered from problems with the collision detection and noted all the shortcomings were present in the Sonic Adventure games.
 IGN agreed the camera had not been improved.
 The voice acting was especially derided; IGN joked players should "turn down the volume during cut-scenes", and GameSpy compared the voice work to the likes of Playskool.